The NTU Partitioned Matching Game for International Kidney Exchange Programs: Hardness results for partition classes of constant size

+To show coNP-hardness, we show that $I$ admits an exact 3-cover if and only if $M$ is not in the weak core.

 \begin{claim} If there is an exact 3-cover in $I$, then $M$ is not in the weak core. \end{claim} \begin{proof} Let $\{ S_{l_1},\dots S_{l_n}\}$ be an exact 3-cover in $I$.
 We show that the players $\{ C_{l_1},\dots,C_{l_n},A_1,\dots,A_{3n}\} $ form a strongly blocking coalition.
 As $\{ S_{l_1},\dots S_{l_n}\}$ is an exact cover, there must be a perfect matching between the included $c_j^l$ and $a_i$ vertices.
 Also, we can include all edges of the form $(b_{i,i+1}^i,b_{i,i+1}^{i+1})$ for $i=1,\dots,3n-1$.
-Hence, there is a matching $M'$ among these players that matches every single one of their vertices.
-As each of these players had a vertex exposed in $M$ ($c_j^3$ for $C_j$, $a_i$ for $A_i$), it follows that $M$ is not in the weak core. \end{proof} \begin{claim} If $M$ is not in the weak core, then there is an exact 3-cover in $I$. \end{claim} \begin{proof} Suppose that $M$ is not in the weak core.
+Hence, there is a perfect matching on the vertex set of these players.
+As each of these players has a vertex exposed in $M$ ($c_j^3$ for $C_j$, $a_i$ for $A_i$), it follows that $M$ is not in the weak core. \end{proof} \begin{claim} If $M$ is not in the weak core, then there is an exact 3-cover in $I$. \end{claim} \begin{proof} Suppose that $M$ is not in the weak core.
 This means that there is a strongly blocking coalition $\mathcal{P}$ to $M$ with a matching $M'$.
-We can suppose that there is a player $A_i\in \mathcal{P}$.
-Otherwise, there could be only $C_j$ players in $\mathcal{P}$ (the $D_j$ players have all vertices covered by $M$), and they induce no edges between them, contradiction.
+We can assume that there is a player $A_i\in \mathcal{P}$.
+Otherwise, there could be only $C_j$ players in $\mathcal{P}$ (the $D_j$ players have all vertices covered by $M$), and they induce no edges between them, a contradiction.